abitdodgy/abitdodgy.github.io/_posts/2015-08-30-dynamic-maintenance-mode-for-rails.md

 ---
 layout: post
-title: Adding a dynamic maintenance mode to a Rails app
+title: Adding a dynamic maintenance mode you Rails app
 ---

 In an ideal world, you would update your application with zero downtime, and your users would be rewarded with snazzy new features without noticing how they got there.
 Of course, this is not always the case.
 There are times when downtime is inevitable.
 Having a proper and scalable maintenance strategy to deal with downtime is necessary, especially when making changes to the database.
-The following post describes one strategy that we've implemented in one of our apps.
+The following post describes a strategy we recently used.

-For this feature we have two requirements:
+We had two requirements:

-1. Allow access for some users while the application is undergoing maintenance.
+1. Allow *some* users to access the application while it's undergoing maintenance.
 2. Serve a custom, internationalized template.

 There are several ways to implement a maintenance strategy, but they typically work by bypassing requests to the application server and serving a static HTML page.
 Heroku has a built-in [maintenance feature][1] that works in a similar way.
-But it does not meet our requirements because it blocks access to the app entirely, and we have no control over the template served.
+But it meets none of our requirements because it bypasses the app entirely.

-To meet our requirements requests must hit the application so that it can determine how to handle each request, and what language to serve to the user.
-This can be easily implemented with the help of `ENV` variables, a controller action, and Rails' built in I18n library.
+In our case, requests must hit the application so that it can determine whether to allow access, and what language to serve to the user.

+We implemented this easily using `ENV` variables, a controller action, and Rails' built in I18n support.
+Here's how we did it.

 ## Remembering the user's location

-For better usability, we should have a way to remember the user's intended location before redirecting him or her away.
-This way, when the app exits maintenance, we can redirect the user back to the page they originally wanted.
+For better usability, we should remember the user's intended location before redirecting him or her away.
+This way, when the app exits maintenance, we can redirect users back to the page they originally wanted.
 This is sometimes referred to as *friendly forwarding*.
 Friendly forwarding is a feature we can reuse in other places, so it's a good idea to implement it in a concern[^2] and mix it into `application_controller.rb`.

 {% highlight ruby %}
 # app/controllers/concerns/friendly_forwarding.rb